ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Queue manager versions
+# Versions and Revisions
 {: #mqoc_qm_versions}

-In this section, you can learn about the IBM queue manager versions and revisions for MQ on IBM Cloud.
+In this section, you can learn about the IBM queue manager versions and revisions for IBM MQ on Cloud.

 {:shortdesc}